tornandbroken/LinuxDBBSScript/readme.md

 The syntax of that setting is made in the /var/lib/bluetooth/HarwareMAC/DevicesMAC directory

-The first MAC address in that directory shows your Bluetooth device that's in your PC hardware implemented, and the MAC address in that folder shows the devices that have been paired with your Linux system
+The first MAC address in that directory shows the Bluetooth hardware interfaces that are implemented in your PC hardware "one interface will be able to handle up to 8 Bluetooth devices", and the second MAC address or addresses in that folder shows the devices that have already been paired with your Linux system

-It should be clear that you can have multiple hardware MACs and, of course, multiple device MACs in your system
 <p />
 <br />